 The role of a forensic physician is varied – from providing medical care and assessing detainees in police custody to attending scenes of death and providing interpretation of their findings to the police and courts.

 Specialist in the care of the female reproductive system (the vagina, uterus and ovaries).

-Specialists in pregnancy, childbirth and the immediately after birth period.
+Specialists in pregnancy, childbirth and the immediate after-birth period.

 Diagnosis, management and prevention of disease due to, or made worse by, workplace factors.